phoenixframework/phoenix/guides/phoenix_mix_tasks.md

 Before we begin, we should note that Phoenix uses [Ecto](https://github.com/elixir-lang/ecto) for database access and [webpack](https://webpack.js.org/) for asset management by default.
 We can pass `--no-ecto` to opt out of Ecto and  `--no-webpack` to opt out of webpack.

 > Note: If we do use webpack, we need to install its dependencies before we start our application. `mix phx.new` will ask to do this for us.
-Otherwise, we can install them with `npm install`.
+Otherwise, we can install them with `mix npm.install` (or `npm install` from the assets folder).
 If we don't install them, the app will throw errors and may not serve our assets properly.
+For umbrella apps, `mix npm.install` must be configured in the root project `mix.exs` file.

 We need to pass a name for our application to `mix phx.new`.
 Conventionally, we use all lower-case letters with underscores.